 We find our inspiration in the person of Jesus, both his life and his teaching.
 Particularly of note is the value he gave to each individual person: his actions and words show that he understood that all have worth and value whether insiders and elite or for various reasons on the margins of society.
 Christian social action seeks to follow this example.

+For churches, a significant expression of this work is often focused on local communities.
 Many of our churches are already listening to their communities to discern how they can work in partnership with other groups and individuals for the wellbeing of their community.
 Others are beginning to ask the question about how they can engage more fully with their communities.
 A particular challenge is to consider how we can ‘be with’ our community in order to do things together, rather than seeking to ‘do things for’ our communities.
-The former approach takes linger in the planning but is more lilely to have a significant positive impact on a community due to more significant foundations and relationship building in advance of any launch.
-It is often better recieved by communities.
+The former approach takes longer in the planning but has a more lasting impact on a community due to the deep foundations and relationship building.
 In the following link, Revd Dr Sam Wells advocates ‘being with’ as best practice in community engagement as he explores Jesus’ parable of the Good Samaritan.
 Lecture notes.

-Since their support of our 2015 event, ‘On Your Doorstep’, we are woking in close collaboration with the Barnwood Trust’s ‘You’re Welcome’ campaign.
-This seeks to support anyone, including churches, wanting to become involved in building inclusive community in thier local area.
-They offer a variety of training events which are extremely helpful for churches seeking to reach out in this kind of way and are willing to be invited into conversatons with a church wanting to prioritise this area of work.
+We are working in close collaboration with the Barnwood Trust’s ‘You’re Welcome’ campaign.
+This seeks to support anyone, including churches, wanting to become involved in building inclusive community in their local area.
+They offer a variety of training events which are extremely helpful for churches seeking to reach out in this kind of way and are willing to be invited into conversations with a church wanting to prioritise this area of work.
 Likewise Cate Williams is also more than happy to visit churches.

 How2Help is a Church of England initiative, bringing together as a catalyst current best practice in providing Christian care in local communities with the resources and knowledge needed to multiply those good works across the country over the coming years.